aliozgenc/Goa-Custom-Product-Detail-Plugin/README.md

 <b>In the future I'm planning to make these changes:</b>

-More admin page abilities for a better control for your needs.
+More admin page abilities for a better control for your needs.<br>
-Like more options than just a check box, like radio buttons, list etc.
+More options than just a check box, like radio buttons, list etc.<br>
-Option to select where you want to display these custom things in WooCommerce product page through hooks.
+Option to select where you want to display these custom things in WooCommerce product page through hooks.<br>
 CSS adjustments.

 <b>Install:</b>